govuk-one-login/fraud-rpt/README.md

 The public key function returns the public key from a key store and then logs the request.
 This function is triggered by an API call.
 This public key is used by the receiver to verify the SET.

-The RPT Public key function returns the public key as a base64-encoded `.pem` file.
+The RPT public key function returns the public key as a base64-encoded `.pem` file.

 ## Building and deploying the RPT using AWS